calmofthestorm/blif-verifier/README.md

 program, thus removing the need for a user to perform a compile-run-compile action, but this is difficult to implement in a platform-agnostic way.

+Note that the primary purpose of writing this was to play with all the cool new toys in C++11, and so I'm taking the excuse to use them wherever possible.

 ISSUES:
 * Code still needs some cleanup (assertions -> exceptions; better messages)
 * Infinite loop on non-combinational circuits (-> error)